karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`durlabham-anya-janaiḥ sama-yajñam |9|`</span>

 <span class="center-text">translation:—</span>
-O Lord Bhairava, through the depth of mine unwavering faith, have I beheld Thee in the singular sacrifice of oneness, a union unattainable by the mere performance of countless rites.
-Enveloped by Thy presence, my very consciousness doth dance and sing in fervent joy, reveling in the ecstasy of its own divine bliss.
+<span class="center-text">O Lord Bhairava, through the depth of mine unwavering faith, have I beheld Thee in the singular sacrifice of oneness, a union unattainable by the mere performance of countless rites.
+Enveloped by Thy presence, my very consciousness doth dance and sing in fervent joy, reveling in the ecstasy of its own divine bliss.</span>

 <span class="center-text">`वसुरसपौषे कृष्णदशम्या-`</span>